Getting started

 git clone https://github.com/open-covenant/covenant.git

-cd covenant
+cd covenant/agent-os

 Configure